thunderz99/node-cosmos/README.md

     "firstName !=": "Andy", // not equal
-    location:  ["New York", "Paris"], // location is 'New York' or 'Paris'. see cosmosdb IN "age >=": 20, // see cosmosdb compare operators "middleName OR firstName STARTSWITH": "H", // see cosmosdb STARTSWITH "desciption CONTAINS": "Project manager",// see cosmosdb CONTAINS "skill ARRAY_CONTAINS": "Java", // see cosmosdb ARRAY_CONTAINS ),
+    location:  ["New York", "Paris"], // location is 'New York' or 'Paris'. see cosmosdb IN "age >=": 20, // see cosmosdb compare operators "desciption CONTAINS": "Project manager",// see cosmosdb CONTAINS "skill ARRAY_CONTAINS": "Java", // see cosmosdb ARRAY_CONTAINS ),